 Only Look At PEAK Readings

 If you take a look at the image to the right, you will see that the primary reading is .045 mW/m2, while the peak reading that my finger is pointing to, is 10.387 mW/m2.
-Obviously this is an enormous difference.
+This is an enormous differencwe.

 The reason that this is the case, is that information sent via radio waves, is done so in packets of information.